dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

 - **DynamsoftCameraEnhancer.aar**: APIs that provide camera control, camera preview, and other advanced features.
    >Note:
    >
-   >- **DCE is optional.** If you want to use Android CameraX sdk to control camera, preview video, and read barcode in the callback function that outputs a video frame, please refer to <a href="https://www.dynamsoft.com/barcode-reader/programming/android/samples/no-camera-enhancer.html" target="_blank">this example</a>.
+   >- **DCE is optional.** If you want to use Android CameraX sdk to control camera, preview video, and read barcode in the callback function that outputs a video frame, please refer to <a href="https://www.dynamsoft.com/barcode-reader/programming/android/samples/no-camera-enhancer.html" target="_blank">DecodeWithCameraX Sample</a>.

 ### Add the SDK